-Contact us at info@QuickStartAutism.ca or call us at 613.791.3757.
+Contact us by clicking here or call us at 613.791.3757.
 There's lots of great information on our website too.

-The sooner you have your child assessed, the sooner you will know what to do to help your child (autism or not).
+Having your child assessed, helps you know what to do to help your child (autism or not).

 If your child isn't meeting the developmental milestones you can also contact the CHEO Access Team.
 Let them know if you suspect autism.
 Make sure to ask how long it will be before your child will get an Intake appointment and ask how long the wait-time is for a diagnostic assessment.
 (Note: OCTC and CHEO amalgamated as of October 2016.)

 Private ABA service providers are listed under Therapies/Applied Behavioural Analysis (ABA).